Why choose this programme?

 Try out a research project

-We offer research placements within the MB-PhD to University of Manchester and St Andrews-Manchester Pathway Medical School students in Year 1 and 2.
+Each year, we offer research opportunities within the MB-PhD to University of Manchester and St Andrews-Manchester Pathway Medical School students.

 Have any questions?
 Get in touch.

-Queries regarding the application process and funding can be sent to the Doctoral Academy Admissions Office:
+Queries regarding the application process and funding can be sent to Dr Georgina Binnie-Wright, MCRC-CRUK Manchester Centre Postgraduate Programme Manager.

-University of Manchester intercalation queries should be sent to:
+University of Manchester intercalation queries should be sent to Professor Sue Atley and the intercalation team.